kube-rs/website/docs/controllers/intro.md

     C[Controller] -- watch objects --> K
     C -- schedule object --> R[Reconciler]
     R -- result --> C
-    R -- update related objects --> K
+    R -- update state --> K
 ```

-The controller picks up on related changes from the kubernetes api, then starts **reconciling** the main object.
-The reconciliation process updates the state of world, and the outcome is fed back into the reconciler for retries/requeing.
+any unsuccessful reconciliations are retried or requeued, so a controller will (in theory) always eventually apply the desired state to the world.

+In other words, writing a controller requires **three** pieces:

+- an **object** dictating what the world should see
+- an **application** living in kubernetes watching the object and related objects
+- an idempotent **reconciler** function that ensures the state of one object is applied to the world

 ## The Object